casey/just/README.md

 Variables in environment files loaded in parent modules are inherited by submodules.

-Environment files are loaded in submodules<sup>1.49.0<sup> and may override variable defined in parent module environment files.
+Environment files are loaded in submodules<sup>1.49.0</sup> and may override variables defined in parent module environment files.

 #### Export